venu-shastri/clean-code-craft/design-harmony.md

 ## Identity Disharmonies
 > Identity disharmonies are design flaws that affect single entities such as classes and methods
 #### Rules of Identity Harmony
->Propotion Rule
+>**Propotion Rule**
 >Operations and classes should have a harmonious size i.e., they should avoid both size extremities

+>**Presentation Rule**
+> Each class should present its identity (i.e., its interface) by a set of services, which have one single responsibility and which provide a unique behavior
 >
-- Each class should present its identity (i.e., its interface) by a set of services, which have one single responsibility and which provide a unique behavior
 - Data and operations should harmoniously collaborate within the class to which they semantically belong

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4Mjk4MTIxOSw0NjczNDQ4NzJdfQ==
+eyJoaXN0b3J5IjpbLTEwNTQ3NzkwODgsNDY3MzQ0ODcyXX0=
 -->